wu-json/blossom/README.md

 # Blossom 🌸

-Blossom is a conversational language learning app powered by Claude AI, designed to help you practice Japanese, Chinese, and Korean through natural dialogue.
+Blossom is an AI conversational language learning app, designed to help you practice Japanese, Chinese, and Korean through natural dialogue.
 It compiles to a single binary and runs locally in your browser.

 ## Key Features

-- **AI-Powered Conversations**: Practice with Claude as your language tutor
+- **AI-Powered Conversations**: Practice with AI as your language tutor
 - **Multi-Language Support**: Learn Japanese, Chinese, or Korean
 - **Teacher Customization**: Personalize your tutor's name, profile image, and teaching style
 - **Conversation History**: All chats are saved locally for review